Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 ![](logo.png)

-Please Note This Is A On Going Proccess So Things May Change.
+Please Note This Is A On Going Proccess So Things May Change, The radio will also boot much slower whth the changes made from this guide at the current point.